blabosoft/blabosoft_web/docs/_posts/2021-09-08-implementing-queue-in-postgresql.md

 We saw how we can implement very simple and consistent queue operations using PostgreSQL.
 The consistency is ensured by the atomic pop operation.

 __Other Databases__
-All code examples above use Postgres dialect of SQL, but the described method can be implemented on all major relational (SQL) database like SQL Server or MySQL.
+All code examples above use Postgres dialect of SQL, but the described method can be implemented on all major relational (SQL) databases like SQL Server or MySQL.

+I wrote [another post](/implementing-queue-in-sql-server "Implementing a Simpel Queue in SQL Server") which describes how you can implement it in Microsoft SQL Server.